DSGVO and ERP: Risks and Challenges

 RA Schmid

-Partner at SCHMID FRANK Rechtsanwälte PartG mbB, Augsburg, specialist lawyer for information technology law, has been training data protection officers since 2004 and advises them nationwide, external certified data protection officer in numerous companies, specialised lectures and speaker activities, e.g. since 2009 at the German Lawyers' Academy, VKU, TÜV Rheinland, etc.
+Partner at SCHMID FRANK Rechtsanwälte PartG mbB, Augsburg, specialist lawyer for information technology law, has been training data protection officers since 2004 and advises them nationwide, external certified data protection officer in numerous companies, specialist lectures and speaker activities, e.g. since 2009 at the German Lawyers' Academy, VKU, TÜV Rheinland and others.

 Are there any other obligations, such as information or documentation obligations, that an ERP manufacturer must comply with?